starsite/SwiftFM/README.md

 ### Environment Variables

 For TESTING, you can set these with string literals.
-For PRODUCTION, you should be fetching these values from elsewhere.
+For PRODUCTION, you should be getting these values from elsewhere.
 DO NOT deploy apps with credentials visible in code. 😵

 #### Example: Swift (UIKit)